Principles, Policies and Procedures for Managing Conflicts of Interest

 - Statements of individual preferences and use will be limited to scientific evidence including both pro and con statements and discussions of how different uses and/or local settings may influence diagnostic and treatment choices.

-- In hands-on training laboratory settings, no commercial supporter or manufacturer in that field of interest shall be excluded.
+- In accredited hands-on training laboratory settings, no commercial supporter or manufacturer in that field of interest shall be excluded.
 Faculty and participants will use all equipment on a rotation basis to eliminate appearance of bias or favoritism.